What is Probate Negligence?

 Where the financial loss exceeds £10,000 then a negligence claim can be made to recover legal costs in addition to compensation.

 Claims should be made within 6 years of the negligent act or omission, or within 3 years of the date the claimant first became aware that negligence had occurred.

 How we can help in cases of probate negligence

 We have teams of lawyers who specialise in both professional negligence law and probate law.
 We are therefore able to bring these two distinct areas of expertise together to provide clients with a first class specialist service.

-We offer a range of funding options for probate negligence claims, including No Win No Fee.
+We offer a range of funding options for claims, including No Win No Fee.

 We also operate a free legal helpline which you can call for free initial advice on a probate negligence claim.

 Call us on 0808 139 1591 or email us at email@example.com